snotskie/ttrpg/md/index.md

 ### Conditions
 <!-- _class: rules -->

-Some events challenge your resolve, throw you off your game, cause you great embarrassment, or so on.
-When these happen, you may become Uncool.
+Some events challenge your resolve, throw you off your game, cause you great embarrassment, or so on, beyond mere injury.
+When these happen, you may become Disarmed, Surprised, Uncool, or any of the other Conditions described in the Condition Effects table below.

-While you are Uncool, all rolls you make are modified by $-1$.
-Once during each scene that follows, you may attempt a Check to remove this condition.

-The Uncool mechanic is a way to break the tension and bring comedy to your game.
-It is also a way to represent small story arcs where characters feel bad after some failed action, and take action later to feel better about it.
-And it is a way to connect player characters more to the non-player characters watching them.

-How and when you dole out this condition depends on what is best for your table, players, and story.
-A suggestion is to help the player tell the story of how their character is feeling after a particularly bad roll (failing or losing by $5$ or more).
-Who else is around that saw it happen?
-How would their Hero feel?
-How does this relate to what they've established about their backstory, goal, Lifestyle, or connection to other characters?

-Equally important is how you give the players opportunities to *remove* this condition.
-Each attempt should be a fun, satisfying story beat that helps shape the narrative of how the player's character grows.

-So when you build the narrative around how a character becomes Uncool and what this means for their connections to other characters, keep in the back of your head how you could use these same connections later to remove the condition and offer the player a chance to roleplay growth from their earlier failure.
+In general however:

+- **Conditions Tell Stories:** At minimum, Conditions provide effects.
+However, they also represent small story arcs where you face obstacles and, in spite of the Condition's effects, overcome those obstacles.
+When you fail a Check or lose a Contest and gain a Condition as a result, consider how your character feels about the situation and what the Condition means to them beyond mere effect.
+- **Conditions Build Connections:** Gaining and removing Conditions, and facing and overcoming obstacles, happen with other characters around.
+Consider, and take notes for the development of your character: Who else is around that saw the failed Check happen?
+How would your Hero feel about the lost Contest?
+And how could your connections to other characters help you remove the Condition later?

 ---
 <!-- _class: rules -->